 You know how we do here at Thrift Diving: we hate spending a lot of money for decorating our homes!

 Plus, we love to flex our creative muscle and prove to others (and ourselves!) that it really can be done without spending a boatload of money!

 I wanted to share my top tips for creating a budget-friendly bathroom makeover!

 TIP #1: Paint Your Vanity, Don’t Replace It

 Have you priced bathroom vanities lately?
 Well, I have, since I’m redoing my entire bathroom.

 A quality vanity ranges from $300 – $2,000 or more, depending on size and quality.
 If you don’t have to replace it, hang on to the old one and just paint it.
 In my case, since we were getting new bathroom flooring, the vanity needed to come out.
 It makes sense to replace it.

-However, if you’re not replacing the flooring or vanity, paint is your best friend and can save you hundreds, if not thousands, of dollars!
+However, if you’re not replacing the flooring, paint is your best friend and can save you hundreds, if not thousands, of dollars for your bathroom makeover!